 My youngest son didn’t look like a linebacker when he was born — just a squishy little 8-pounder — but apparently lurking inside his tiny body was the capacity to grow into a huge, hulking toddler.
 Before I knew it, people were asking if he and his brother, who’s three years older, were twins.
 The nurse at his pediatrician’s office took his measurements and said, “Wow!
 He’s a giant!”
-And I was buying diapers in size “your kid is too old for diapers” and fully anticipating harsh judgment from the cashier.
+And I was buying diapers in size “time to move up to Depends” and fully anticipating harsh judgment from the cashier.

 If you’re the parent of a humongous toddler, you most likely understand all those things.
 And probably these…

 1. People expect them to do stuff they can’t.

 Because your kid looks way older than his actual age, nobody realizes that he’s actually still a toddler — and therefore still doing toddler stuff, like talking with a very limited vocabulary, or an adorable speech impediment.
 So when someone tries to carry on a conversation with him, they’re either surprised or disappointed or just think he’s really, really behind.